dipalpat/tap-buildpacks-workshop/session-2.md

 tanzu build-service clusterbuilders status default
 ```
 ### Create ClusterBuildpack Resource
-Edit this file and change the name to something unique ex. azure-java-ns1.
+Edit resources/azure-java-buildpack-9.0.13.yaml file and change the name to something unique ex. azure-java-ns1.
 This is so that we can exercise builpack and builder update for every attendee and avoid overriding resources that others create.
 ```shell
 kubectl apply -f resources/azure-java-buildpack-9.0.13.yaml
 ```